epfl-ada/ada-2023-project-klech/README.md

 Finally, we launch ChatGPT's game by providing a target and set of available options, and proceed according to its responses.

+You can find a complete ChatGPT Wikispeedia game using our prompts [here](https://chat.openai.com/share/a9660e09-f7c6-4b78-907d-219684d73b99)

 We arrive at ChatGPT online and this prompt following a development phase evaluating other possibilities.
 Analysis of these possibilities (and justification of our selection) can be found in analysis.ipynb.

 Finally, we expect to have 300 games played by ChatGPT across 10 origin-goal pairs in our final analysis (30 per pair).
 All 10 pairs are in the 'Organization within the team' section below.